starkware-libs/veedo/README.md

 ### Computing the Randomness ###

-Denote the delay function by f.
+Denote the delay function by f (see the reference code for a simple implementation example).
 The randomness is computed as follows:
 1. Given a block, compute ```b:=keccak256(block_hash, ‘veedo’)```.
 2. Compute the delay function seed ```s=<x,y>``` by taking the lowest 250 bits of b and split them to a pair of 125-bit elements each: